Damage to a barn conversion in Kent caused by woodworm

 Do you suspect a Death Watch Beetle infestation?

-If you believe you have an infestation of deathwatch beetle it is recommended that a specialist surveyor should be engaged to carry out a survey.
+If you believe you have a woodworm infestation, it is recommended that a specialist surveyor should be contacted to carry out a survey.
 The surveyor will be able to determine the type of beetle causing the infestation and whether the infestation is current or historic.
 To arrange a timber survey from Timberwise call 0800 288 8660 to speak to your local office or complete our on-line survey request form.